 Today’s modern automobiles have a variety of sensors.
 They built into their engine to ensure that the owner can identify and prevent possible issues before they result in breakdowns can result in expensive repairs.
 These automobile engine sensors also ensure that the vehicle is operating at its most efficient.
 Many owners are not even aware of the amount of sensors built into their automobiles engine and what value they add.
-This is the list of car sensors and their functions.
+This is the list of main car sensors and their functions compiled by Car From Japan‘s auto expert.

 The Mass Air Flow Sensor (MAF)